MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 - Captures viewed from the model-driven app may not appear the first time when loading the capture.
 If this happens, refresh the page and the capture preview will appear.
 - Maximum support for 5,000 asset records.
 - Remote Assist on HoloLens will not automatically update the list of asset records.
 If you create or update an asset from the model-driven app and do not see it in the HoloLens, restart Remote Assist on HoloLens by closing the live tile and reopening the app.

-### Troubleshooting

-#### The Remote Assist app isn't showing up in Power Platform Admin Center

-1. Check to ensure you have an active Dynamics 365 Remote Assist subscription.
-2. Try assigning a Remote Assist license to your account from [Microsoft 365 Admin Center](https://admin.microsoft.com) to force a sync to occur.
-Wait 5 minutes and see if the app appears in [Power Platform Admin Center](https://admin.powerplatform.com).
-The license can be unassigned afterwards.
-3. File a **support request** by navigating to [Power Platform Admin Center](https://admin.powerplatform.com) > **Help + support** > **New support request**.

-#### I can't find the Remote Assist model-driven app

-1. Check to see if you are accessing the right environment by checking the environment name in the URL.
-2. Ensure the app was installed to the desired environment.
-Learn more: [Install Dynamics 365 Remote Assist model-driven app](./asset-capture-setup-environment.md#install-dynamics-365-remote-assist-model-driven-app)
-3. The user must have the **Remote Assist - App User** role and **Common Data Service User** security roles assigned.
-Learn here: [Assign Dynamics 365 security roles](./asset-capture-add-users.md#assign-dynamics-365-security-roles)
-4. The app must be enabled for the **Remote Assist - App User** role.
-Learn more: [Manage app roles](./asset-capture-add-users.md#manage-app-roles)

-#### The environment I installed Remote Assist in doesn't appear in the HoloLens

-Follow steps 2 and 3 from above.

-#### The Snapshot tool is missing

-The snapshot tool has been replaced with the Asset Capture capabilities.
-Select an asset from the **Assets** tab and use the camera tool to take photos.
-You can re-enable the snapshot tool by turning off the Asset Capture feature from **Settings**.

-#### The Remote Assist model-driven app failed to install because of missing dependencies

-This will occur if you try installing Remote Assist in an environment that is not **Dynamics 365 apps enabled**.
-Try installing the app in an environment where other Dynamics apps are available, such as Field Service or Sales, or create a new environment that is Dynamics 365 apps enabled.
-Learn more: [Create a new environment](./asset-capture-setup-environment.md#install-dynamics-365-remote-assist-model-driven-app)